 iOS or Android?

 In truth, there's more to the world of smartphones than iOS and Android, but we've focused on these two platforms because they are by far the most common business choices.

-iOS is Apple's operating system which runs on iPhones and iPads.
+iOS is Apple's operating system which runs on iPhones and iPads (for the latter it is known as ‘iPadOS’).
 The business capabilities of this platform have come on leaps and bounds in recent years, but let's look at the pros and cons:

 Pros of iOS